JosephMcGrath/Chao-Examiner/readme.md

 1. Pretty extraction of non-chao data
     * Ideally set up to be able to work out what's going on next time I'm working with this,
-    * Group exported files,
+2. Pull out remaining to-do items,
-2. Stick it on GitHub,
+3. Stick it on GitHub,